-When you reference your research correctly, you acknowledge the ideas of others and ensure the academic integrity of your own work.
-Most importantly, correct referencing helps you avoid plagiarism.
+Correct referencing acknowledges the ideas of others and ensures the academic integrity of your own work.
+Most importantly, correct referencing helps avoid plagiarism.

-When writing assignments, it is also important to understand academic integrity and plagiarism by completing the compulsory Murdoch Academic Passport (MAP100).
+When writing assignments, it is important to understand Academic Integrity and Plagiarism.

 How to reference

 Unit Guides specify the referencing style to use in assignments.
 If unsure, check with the tutor or Unit Co-ordinator.
 Follow the Referencing Style Guides provided by the Library.
 It is important to be consistent with the referencing style followed.
 Occasionally a tutor will provide guidance which is different to the Library's Referencing Style Guides - you should follow that advice.

 2. Identify the resource type

 The resource type determines the details you need to record to create a reference.
 For example, different details are needed for a book, a chapter of a book, a journal article, a video or a website.

 3. Collect publication details